stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/anaconda.md

 * Anaconda modifies your `$HOME/.bashrc` file, which can easily cause conflicts and slow things down when you log in.

-Worse, a conda recipe can force the installation of `R` (even though it's already [available][url_r] on Sherlock).
+Worse, a `Conda` recipe can force the installation of `R` (even though it's already [available][url_r] on Sherlock).
 This installation won't perform nearly as well as the version we provide as a module (which uses optimized libraries), or not at all, the jobs launched with it may crash and end up wasting both computing resources and your time.

+!!! warning "Installation issues"

+    If you absolutely need to install `anaconda`/`miniconda`, please note that because of the large number of files that the installer will try to open, this will likely fail on a login node.
+So make sure to run the installation on a compute node, for instance using the [`sh_dev`][url_sh_dev] command.

 ## What to do instead